This home was built by Lester Tritt when he moved the store across the road (now known as W. C. Gurley) from its original location.

 These days, you’re likely to be greeted by one of the center’s famous tabby cats, who seem to have no care in the world and don’t mind the hoardes of tourists and hikers passing through.
 Since 1983, the center has been an outfitter and store known as Mountain Crossings at Neel Gap.

 Appalachian Trail stickers and kitsch are evident everywhere here.
 One of my favorites is the “Cell Phone Booth”, an old pay telephone booth minus the telephone, that was left behind to afford hikers a covered spot to use their cell phones in this often wet locale.

 Hikers who have done 30 miles on the trail leave their worn out boots and shoes in an old tree at the center.
 Those who have completed at least 500 miles can hang their shoes and packs inside to inspire other hikers.

-Though its exact date of establishment has been lost, Sunrise Grocery began as a Pure Oil station in the early 1920s.
+Though its exact date of establishment has been lost, the old Sunrise Grocery began as a Pure Oil station in the early 1920s.
 It became known as the Sunrise Grill in the 1940s.
 With several owners over the years, Sunrise Grocery has evolved into a local landmark and a go-to shop for the folks who hunt, camp, and fish in the area.
 Besides “convenience store” items and gasoline, they also sell local produce and regional arts and crafts items.